 North American International Auto Show (NAIAS), Detroit, MI – Mark Fields is executive vice president, Ford Motor Company, and president, The Americas.

 I asked all the executives this question:

-Our federal tax dollars go to the government so that they can create Corporate Average Fuel Economy (CAFE).
+Our federal tax dollars go to the government so that they can create a Corporate Average Fuel Economy (CAFE).
 Automotive companies spend money to fight CAFE or to implement CAFE.
-In either case, the consumer is paying more taxes, or more for the car.
+In either case, the consumer is paying more taxes or more for the car.
 Would it be better to give an escalating tax credit to the consumer that buys a high mileage car?
 For example, give a tax credit of $5,000 for a car that gets 30 mpg and is 40% made in the USA?
 A bigger tax credit for more mpg and a bigger percentage of made in the USA?